-Walmart, shown here, which is located in Somers, challenged its property tax assessment using the “dark stores strategy,” in which big-box retailers use large, abandoned buildings, such as the former Walmart on 52nd Street in Kenosha, to argue for a lower assessment.
+Walmart, shown here, which is located in Somers, has reached an out-of-court settlement with Somers over its property tax assessment using the “dark stores strategy,” in which big-box retailers use large, abandoned buildings, such as the former Walmart on 52nd Street in Kenosha, to argue for a lower assessment.

 SOMERS — The Village Board has unanimously approved an out-of-court settlement with Walmart regarding its tax assessment.